 If the LOW ENG OIL LEVEL message appears on the instrument cluster, it means you need to check your engine oil level right away.
-For more information, see "Low Oil Level Message" in the Index.
+For more information, see Low Engine Oil Level Message on page 3-42.

 You should check your engine oil level regularly; this is an added reminder.